Tomorrow Group-linked shares tumble after China seizes affiliated financial firms

 By Julie Zhu and Cheng Leng

-Shanghai-listed Xishui Strong Year Co Ltd Inner Mongolia 600291.SS, a cement and clinker manufacturer and a controlling shareholder with a 51% stake in Tianan Property Insurance, one of the nine companies seized by regulators, fell by the daily limit of 10% in morning trade on Monday.
+Shanghai-listed Xishui Strong Year Co Ltd Inner Mongolia 600291.SS, a cement and clinker manufacturer with a 51% stake in Tianan Property Insurance - one of the nine companies seized by regulators - fell by the daily limit of 10% in morning trade on Monday.

+Baotou Tomorrow Technology 600091.SS which produces and sells chemical products and is minority owned by Tomorrow also saw its shares drop 4% on the Shanghai bourse on Monday.

-And Shenzhen-listed Zhongtian Financial Group Co Ltd 000540.SZ, which said in 2017 it planned to buy up to 25% in Tomorrow-linked Huaxia Life Insurance, dropped by over 8% during the morning session before it narrowed losses to 1.69%.
+Shenzhen-listed Zhongtian Financial Group Co Ltd 000540.SZ, which said in 2017 it planned to buy up to 25% in Tomorrow-linked Huaxia Life Insurance, dropped by over 8% during the morning session before it narrowed losses to 3.9% in the afternoon.
 Huaxia Life was another company seized by the government on Friday.

-The benchmark Shanghai Composite Index .SSEC was up 2.6% in morning trade, while the main Shenzhen index .SZSC was up 1.8%.
+The benchmark Shanghai Composite Index .SSEC was up 3.11% on Monday, while the main Shenzhen index .SZSC rose 2.68%.

 Xishui Strong Year said in a statement on Monday that the ultimate impact on it of Tianan Property Insurance's seizure was still uncertain.
 It added that it would actively cooperate with the regulators.